richardghirst/PiBits/README.md

 ## Options

-To override the default list of supported GPIO pins and specify fewer (or more) you can specify a comma separated list of GPIO numbers:
+To override the default list of supported GPIO pins and specify fewer (or more) you can specify a comma separated list of GPIO numbers.
+This is also the default
+list:

     --gpio 4,17,18,27,21,22,23,24,25